kodstark/rxjava-agent/README.md

 # rxjava-agent

 Project provides java agent to debug rxjava subscription.
+Goal of it agent is to avoid rxjava operators using unbounded subscription with `Long#MAX_VALUE` - they use ERROR/DROP/BUFFER overflow strategies to manage backpressure and in effect application can fail or loose data.
+However, there is a group of applications which should run `Subscription#request` with manageable value after data is processed to keep memory under control and to not lose data.

-When any class implementing `org.reactivestreams.Subscription` will execute `request` method with argument bigger than 10_000 then warning is logged.
-It is achieved with **ByteBuddy** instrumentation.
+Agent will add instrumentation to method `request` in any class implementing `org.reactivestreams.Subscription` - if it is executed with argument bigger than 10_000 then warning is logged.
+It is achieved with *ByteBuddy* instrumentation.

 Threshold can be changed using Java property, eg `-Drxjava.agent.subscription.request-logging-threshold=500`